Binagadi asphalt lake: Geography of the area

+Discovery and first excavations

+In the 1930s, paleontological excavations and scientific research at this site were conducted by Professor Vladimir Vladimirovich Bogachev.

+The excavations continued until 1941 with the participation of Kasabova and Sultanov and were resumed in 1946 under the supervision of Burchak-Abramovich.

 Natural-Historical Museum

 The Binagadi fauna and flora deposit has been suggested to be richer by number of Quaternary animal fossil than the Californian La Brea Tar Pits.
 The Binagadi deposit is important in studying the paleobiology of entire Caucasus, Middle East, and the European part of NIS countries.

-Discovery of the first

-The locality was discovered in 1938 by a student, Mastan-Zade, who was studying the Apsheron bitumens.
-The first excavations were organized by Bogachev in 1938 (Azerbaijan branch of the Academy of Sciences of the U.S.S.R.).
-The excavations continued until 1941 with the participation of Kasabova and Sultanov and were resumed in 1946 under the supervision of Burchak-Abramovich.